sumeet9shah/network-security-labs/labs/nmap-wireshark-tcp-analysis/README.md

 ## Real-World Relevance

-SYN scans (`-sS`) are widely used in penetration testing because they do not complete the TCP handshake, making them less likely to be logged by target systems.
+SYN scans (-sS) are widely used in penetration testing because they do not complete the TCP handshake, making them less likely to be logged by target systems.

 However, modern intrusion detection systems (IDS) can still detect SYN scan patterns based on abnormal connection behavior.

+This scan behavior can be correlated with detection patterns observed in the scan detection lab.